cite-architecture/citablegraph_scala/narrative.md

 # Citable Graphs

-This **citableGraph** library allows identification and retrieval of scholarly graphs and their constituent parts by means of machine-actionable.
+This **citableGraph** library allows identification and retrieval of scholarly graphs and their constituent parts by means of machine-actionable citations in the form of URNs.
 It is part of the CITE Architecture.

 ## Using the Citable Graph Library